US Citizens Forced To Give Social Media Passwords Upon Returning, Is It Legal?

 “The shackles are off,” said Hugh Handeyside, a staff attorney with the ACLU’s National Security Project.
 “We see individual officers and perhaps supervisors as well pushing those limits, exceeding their authority and violating people’s rights.”

-The worst part is that it is entirely legal because the Fourth Amendment doesn’t apply at the border, giving the customs agents free reign to search anyone at any given time —even American citizens.
+The worst part is that it is entirely legal because the Fourth Amendment doesn’t apply at the border, giving the customs agents free reign to search anyone at any given time — even American citizens.

 Americans supported the customs agents going through US visitors social media accounts before entering the country.
 However, invading American citizens’ privacy has created a public outrage.